adastradev/data-ingestion-agent/README.md

 The agent is highly dependent on the integration type you specify as part of your commands.
 Integration types are a simple identifier for the system from which you intend to ingest data.
 To see a full list of possible integration types, use the wizard as noted in the [Quick Start](#quick-start) section at the top of this guide.

+The agent supports different 'modes' in which it can run.
+Each mode performs a specific action (see below) and then exits after the action is complete.

 ### Ingest Mode

 This mode will immediately ingest data into the Ad Astra cloud environment.
 Upon completion of an ingest of data, the container will cease to run.